didrikwm/Wiki-Race/README.md

 # Wiki-Race
-Find the shortest path between two Wikipedia articles.
+Find the shortest path between two Wikipedia articles, using web scraping with Beautiful Soup, RegEx and multi-threading.

 ## Prerequisites
 Python (at least 3.8) is installed.

-Regex is installed.
+RegEx is installed.

 Beautiful Soup 4 is installed.